 It is illegal for a parameter or local-variable name to be used for another parameter or local variable, or for a local variable to have the same name as parameter.
 It is illegal for a function declaration to declare a function with the same name as an existing built-in or user-defined function.
-It is not illegal for a function to have the same name as a built-in or user-defined function.
+It is not illegal for a function to have the same name as a built-in or user-defined type.
+It is not illegal for a parameter or local variable to have the same name as a built-in or user-defined type or function.